fortinet-fortisoar/connector-langner-ot-base-inventory/otbase-inventory/docs/OTBase.md

 Certified: No
 ## Installing the connector
 <p>Use the <strong>Content Hub</strong> to install the connector.
 For the detailed procedure to install a connector, click <a href="https://docs.fortinet.com/document/fortisoar/0.0.0/installing-a-connector/1/installing-a-connector" target="_top">here</a>.</p><p>You can also use the <code>yum</code> command as a root user to install the connector:</p>
-<pre>yum install cyops-connector-langner-ot-base-inventory</pre>
+<pre>yum install cyops-connector-otbase-inventory</pre>

 ## Prerequisites to configuring the connector
-- You must have the credentials of Langner OTbase Inventory server to which you will connect and perform automated operations.
+- You must have the credentials of OTbase Inventory server to which you will connect and perform automated operations.
-- The FortiSOAR&trade; server should have outbound connectivity to port 443 on the Langner OTbase Inventory server.
+- The FortiSOAR&trade; server should have outbound connectivity to port 443 on the OTbase Inventory server.

 ## Minimum Permissions Required
 - Not applicable